Carol Vander Stoep has been called the Erin Brockovich of Dentistry. Read on to see why!

 Between ages 4-6, children begin to transition into normal adult swallows, but 80% of those who sucked their thumbs do not transition to a correct swallow.
 At age 5, most children are mature enough to understand it is in their best interest to curb oral stimulation like thumb sucking.

 Many parents are daunted by helping their child stop sucking his thumb because they worry about their child’s emotional well-being.
 Applied Behavioral Analysis (ABA) to the rescue!
 Putting the principles of applied behavior analysis helps bring mastery to learners trying to acquire many different skills – from healthier lifestyles to new language mastery.
 Put it to use to help your child stop sucking his or her thumb!
 The following video will help you help your child give up this habit.
 It also demonstrates several acceptable activities your child can substitute to release the same feel-good chemicals while beginning to adopt oral posture that will benefit rather than hurt him.
-Use the code embedded at the end of the video to access the ABA-based program steps to achieve success, a contract he signs, and a congratulatory certificate here.
+Use the code embedded at the end of the following video (My Mouth Matters!
+Growing Up!) to access the ABA-based program steps to achieve success, a contract he/she signs, and a congratulatory certificate here.

 My Mouth Matters!
 Thumb Sucking Cessation Trailer (Click on this title or the video to watch/purchase)